medunivienna-IFI-immunobiology/2025_Rica-Waldherr-Miyakoda_HDAC1-CD8Tcells-chronicLCMV/README.md

 #### 07_scRNAseq_Trajectory.R
 <p align="justify">
 R script to run trajectory inference analysis with Monocle3 on the data stored in the Seurat object.
 Requires the Seurat object generated in the script 05_scRNAseq_Clustering_characterization.R as input.
-The trajectory is plot on top of the UMAP of the clusters colored by pseudotime.
+The trajectory is plotted on top of the UMAP of the clusters colored by pseudotime.

 Output file: </p>
 * Plot_Trajectory_Monocle3_Pseudotime.pdf